Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Preliminaries: full-order model, linear stability analysis, and projection-based reduced-order model

 Given $\Phi$, and the Ansatz, both mass and momentum equations from Eq.\ \eqref{eq:ns} can be projected \cite{rosenberger_no_2023} to obtain the reduced-order equations.
 Concerning the conservation of mass, this is preserved automatically if the snapshots are divergence free ($MX_j=0$), regardless of $\mathbf{a}$.

 First, consider a case with homogeneous boundary conditions.
 Concerning the conservation of momentum, the ROM momentum equation is given by

 where the weighted orthonormality condition has been applied. $\mathbf{a}$ stands for the convected velocity in the reduced space while $\mathbf{a}_c=\mathbf a$ stands for the convecting velocity in the reduced space.
+While physically identical in the momentum equation, this notation highlights the functional roles as the state vector and the linearization point, respectively.
+This separation ensures the framework remains generalizable to non-autonomous transport equations (see \ref{sec:jacobian}), where the convecting field may be a prescribed velocity.
 Applying the duality of the divergence and gradient operators inherent in a symmetry-preserving discretization, the pressure term is exactly zero, and can be dropped if the snapshots are divergence-free \cite{sanderse_non-linearly_2020}, as shown by

 In the current setup, building the reduced convective operator in an online phase would rely on operations at the FOM level, which would notably deteriorate the performance of the ROM.
 Following \citet{stabile_finite_2018}, the reduced convective term can be rewritten as